JakeCRichards/Chartbusters/README.md

 ## **How AI Was Used**

 Artificial Intelligence played a significant role in the development of this project.
-Here are some ways AI was utilized:
+Here are some ways AI was utilised:

 - **Code Generation**